danielitaniel/danyitani/README.md

-- 👋 Hi, I’m Dany Itani!
+- 👋 Hello and welcome to my GitHub!

 - 👀 I’m interested in designing, developing, and maintaining APIs via utilization of data/machine structures, efficient algorithms, and concise documentation.